 • La Parrilla de María Bonita, for perfectly cooked steak as well as Mediterranean dishes like falafel and baba ghanoush.

-• Rancho Perla, a popular open-air restaurant (you may even spot sloths hanging from the nearby trees) serving well-prepared Costa Rican staples.
+• Rancho Perla is a popular open-air restaurant (you may even spot sloths hanging from the nearby trees) serving well-prepared Costa Rican staples.

-• Don Rufino, a local favorite, provides a more upscale option a varied menu that includes risotto, ceviche, and steak.
-The bar overlooks the street, which makes for excellent people watching, too.
+• Don Rufino, a local favorite, offers a more upscale option and a varied menu that includes risotto, ceviche, and steak.
+The bar overlooks the street, which makes for excellent people-watching, too.

-Day 7: Arenal to the Gulf of Papagayo
+Day 7: Transfer to the Gulf of Papagayo

 Arid, volcanic valleys of Guanacaste